ryanvmenezes/purrr-unconference/script.md

     ## 5 Guatemala <tibble[,5] [12 × 5]> <gg>

 Again, tibbles helpfully provide a nice printout to see what we’re working with.
-Now, each cell holds a `<gg>` object, which should be a plot.
+Again, we have a list-column in `plot`, with each cell holding a `<gg>` object, which should be a the plots themselves.
 Let’s take a look at that column to see what we made:

 ``` r
 plots %>% pull(plot) # equivalent to plots$plot